ElenaNek/frontend-project-44/README.md

 The record of brain-calc game is [here](https://asciinema.org/a/nPhgVxugKNSp5NxvLOSb9CQpk)

-The record of rain-gcd game is [here](https://asciinema.org/a/yF14AvE7hCYLsTxoEnnV7EO2Z)
+The record of brain-gcd game is [here](https://asciinema.org/a/yF14AvE7hCYLsTxoEnnV7EO2Z)

+The record of brain-progression game is [here](https://asciinema.org/a/441TtxaLbleMknPkbuoEkAqle)

+The record of brain-prime game is [here](https://asciinema.org/a/ODtKMX3lqrQ6ifB2CRDGWO4JC)